 This Self-Implementation Guide will help guide you through implementing your company based on our past customers’ experiences and a few recommendations from the Certify Customer Success Team.

-All setup takes place in the Configuration tab.
+All setup takes place on the Configuration page which is accessed through the gear icon.

 - Create them individually, or use the bulk upload tool to upload a list from .csv format